 We believe that there is one God, eternally existent in three persons: Father, Son and Holy Spirit.

 About Jesus Christ:

-We believe in the deity of Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious suffering, and remission of sin through His blood, in His bodily resurrection and in His soon return in power and glory.
+We believe in the deity of Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious suffering, the forgiveness of sin through His sacrifice on the cross, in His bodily resurrection, and that He is coming again in power and glory.

 About the Bible:

 We believe the Bible in its entirety to be the inspired Word of God and the only infallible rule of faith and conduct (II Timothy 3:16,17).

 We believe that salvation is based on an individual decision of receiving Jesus Christ as Lord and Savior according to Romans 10:9-17 and not trusting in our own goodness – which falls far short of what would be necessary without a Savior.

 2. The following are doctrines particular to our understanding of scripture.
 We firmly believe these to be taught in scripture and should be understood and practiced by all Christians, but realize that they are not essential for a life-giving relationship with God.